UK retail: 8 ways to make the most out of a £102bn opportunity

 £257 billion.
 That’s almost the GDP of Finland, 2 times Jeff Bezos’ net worth, or the cost of signing 1000 Neymars to play for your football club.
 This is also what businesses are losing out on through customers abandoning their shopping carts when buying online.
 Let’s take a look at some of the reasons for this.

 In our report, we discovered that 7 in 10 shoppers abandoned an online shopping cart at least once in the past six months due to difficulties completing a purchase, resulting in that staggering figure of £257bn in lost annual sales.
 This can be attributed to two key issues:

 1. A lack of support for mobile devices.
 Either a website not optimized for mobile, or a mobile website with limited capabilities.

 2. Billing forms without an autofill function.
 The customer has made purchases through the site before but doesn't have their purse or wallet to hand and their details aren't saved.

-Improving checkout experiences tops retailers' list of digital technology initiatives for 2019
+Improving checkout experiences tops retailers' list of digital technology initiatives

 Online shoppers want to use their preferred payment methods as they do in-store.
 In our report, we found that over half of respondents abandoned at least one online purchase due to their preferred payment method NOT being on offer in the past six months.
 This has resulted in £212bn in abandoned sales annually.